cobwebos/docs/articles/active-directory/develop/scenario-web-app-sign-user-production.md

 ---
-title: 用于登录用户的 Web 应用（移到生产环境）- Microsoft 标识平台
+title: Web app that signs in users (move to production) - Microsoft identity platform
-description: 了解如何构建用于登录用户的 Web 应用（移到生产环境）
+description: Learn how to build a web app that signs in users (move to production)
 services: active-directory
 documentationcenter: dev-center-name
 author: jmprieur